ChestersGarage/cacti-aio/README.md

 ## WARNING: I may need to deprecate this image (stay tuned)

-I ran into a bug in PHP 7.2 that comes in the Alpine Linux distro, which I have not been able to fix.
+I ran into a bug related to PHP 7.2 that comes in the Alpine Linux distro, which I have not been able to fix.
 And things are even worse if I use PHP 5.x in Alpine.
 However, that bug is not present in my new image that uses CentOS 7.
 I'm hoping I can resolve the bug in Alpine, because the CentOS image is flipping massive (1.6 GB), compared to this image based on Alpine (525 MB)!

 ## Versions